nvaccess/nvda/user_docs/en/userGuide.md

 |Single line break |NVDA will attempt to determine the previous or next paragraph using a single line break as the paragraph indicator.
 This style works best when reading documents in an application which does not natively support paragraph navigation, and paragraphs in the document are marked by a single press of the `enter` key.|
 |Multi line break |NVDA will attempt to determine the previous or next paragraph using at least one blank line (two presses of the `enter` key) as the paragraph indicator.
 This style works best when working with documents which use block paragraphs.
 Note that this paragraph style cannot be used in Microsoft Word or Microsoft Outlook, unless you are using UIA to access Microsoft Word controls.|

-You may toggle through the available paragraph styles from anywhere by assigning a key in the [Input Gestures dialog](#InputGestures).

 #### Windows OCR Settings {#Win10OcrSettings}

 The settings in this category allow you to configure [Windows OCR](#Win10Ocr).